bionet/ted.python/docs/source/publications.rst

 Publications
 ============

-The Time Encoding and Decoding Toolbox implements algorithms from the following
+The Time Encoding and Decoding Toolkit implements algorithms from the following
 publications:

 |lazar_time_2004|_ A.A.
 Lazar, **Time Encoding with an Integrate-and-Fire